Agriculture investment

 Why invest in agriculture?

 Why invest in agriculture?
-Agriculture investments have a long history of generating strong financial results.
-The low correlation of farmland returns with the returns of other classes means that farmland can provide diversification benefits within investor portfolios.
+Agriculture investments have a long history of delivering strong financial results.
+The low correlation of farmland returns with the returns of other asset classes means that farmland can provide diversification benefits within investor portfolios.
 Farmland investments may also offer moderate inflation protection.

 As a nature-based solution, farmland can provide positive social and environmental benefits by sequestering carbon, maintaining biodiversity, and contributing to rural economic vitality.
 As the global population grows, demand for food and fiber is expected to increase.
 Investors can capitalize on this trend while also benefiting from opportunities to reduce greenhouse gas emissions and help mitigate climate change.